wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/DeployingDBaaS.md

 The managed database you describe here will spin up automatically through the build process.
 The way you setup your deployment to make use of a managed database is to go to your template and setup two values.
+The first value is

+**"DATABASE_INSTALLATION_TYPE"**

+which must be set to

+**"DBaaS"**.

+The second value is

+**DATABASE_DBaaS_INSTALLATION_TYPE**

-The first value is "DATABASE_INSTALLATION_TYPE" which must be set to "DBaaS".
-The second value is DATABASE_DBaaS_INSTALLATION_TYPE which is described below for each DBaaS provider that is supported.
-With the DATABASE_DBaaS_INSTALLATION_TYPE parameter, you add the configuration qualities of the database you want to be provisioned such as size, region, engine type and so on.
-If these are all set correctly as part of your build process a managed database according to how you specify will be provisioned.
-If a managed database which satisfies the same provisioning is already running and available then a brand new database will not be provisioned but rather the existing database will be used.
-You  can keep your managed database running across multiple deployments of your application, but, you  will have to set "BYPASS_DB_LAYER" to "1" in your template.
-Please refer to the specification for more information on "BYPASS_DB_LAYER"
+which is described below for each DBaaS provider that is supported.
+With the **DATABASE_DBaaS_INSTALLATION_TYPE** parameter, you add the configuration qualities of the database you want to be provisioned such as size, region, engine type and so on.
+If these are all set correctly as part of your build process a managed database according to how you have specified will be provisioned.
+If a managed database which satisfies the same provisioning is already running and available then a brand new cluster will not be provisioned but rather the existing cluster will be used.
+You  can keep your managed database running across multiple deployments of your application, but, you  will have to set **"BYPASS_DB_LAYER"** to **"1"** in your template.
+Please refer to the specification for more information on **"BYPASS_DB_LAYER"**

 ### Digital Ocean